junxit/us-congress-bills-110/bill.md

 >   - **(1)** in order to increase access to Head Start services for eligible migrant and seasonal children, work in collaboration with migrant and seasonal Head Start providers, the Department of Agriculture (land grant universities), the Department of Labor, the Bureau of Migrant Health, and the Department of Education to—
 >     - **(A)** establish a system for collecting and reporting data on farm workers and their families in order to adequately account for the number of seasonal and migrant children that are eligible for Head Start and determine how many of these eligible children receive services;
 >     - **(B)** identify barriers that prevent eligible migrant and seasonal children from accessing Head Start services and develop a plan for eliminating barriers and increasing enrollment; and
->     - **(C)** develop a system through which migrant and seasonal Head Start programs can effectively track health records and educational documents as a child moves from state to state;
+>     - **(C)** develop a system through which migrant and seasonal Head Start programs can effectively track health records and educational documents as a child moves from State to State;
 >   - **(2)** not later than 6 months after the effective date of this subsection, publish in the Federal Register a notice on how the Secretary plans to carry out the activities identified in paragraph (1) and shall provide a period for public comment.
 To the extent practicable, the Secretary shall consider comments received before implementing any of the activities identified in paragraph (1);
 >   - **(3)** not later than 1 year after the effective date of this subsection, submit a report to the Committee on Education and Labor of the House of Representatives and the Health, Education, Labor and Pensions Committee of the Senate detailing how the Secretary plans to carry out the activities identified in (1);
 >   - **(4)** submit a report to Congress annually on the migrant and seasonal Head Start program including a report on the progress made in carrying out the activities identified in paragraph (1), the progress made in reaching out to and serving eligible migrant and seasonal children, and information on states where migrant and seasonal children are still underserved;